 We’re fighting for fair, transparent, and equitable redistricting at every level — advocating for legislation like the Freedom to Vote Act to help end partisan gerrymandering, bringing Rhode Island residents to testify at public hearings, and telling our mapmakers the story of communities across Rhode Island.

-In Rhode Island, redistricting is controlled by the state legislature.
+In Rhode Island, both congressional and state legislative redistricting is controlled by the state legislature.
 When partisan politicians control the mapmaking process, we’re especially vulnerable to gerrymandering — which is why it’s so important we push our lawmakers to be transparent and consider public testimony every step of the way.

 - Keeping communities of interest and political subdivisions whole.